adamrenklint/asimov.js/README.md

 Made by [Adam Renklint](http://adamrenklint.com), Berlin 2014.
 [MIT licensed](https://github.com/adamrenklint/asimov.js/blob/master/LICENSE).

-[asimov.js](http://asimovjs.org) is at its core only two simple things: a command line interface that loads and executes command scripts in your project and node_modules folder, and a plugin interface for adding initializers and extend the app lifecycle.
+[asimov.js](http://asimovjs.org) is at its core only two simple things: a command line interface that loads and executes command scripts in your project and ```node_modules folder```, and a plugin interface for adding initializers and extend the app lifecycle.

 On it's own, asimov.js doesn't really do much - it leaves all the heavy lifting to plugins.
 The two most basic ones are asimov-pages and asimov-server.
 Together you get an awesome static site generator with extendable, chained processing and a high-performance clustered server, with express-compatible middleware. **Still in development**.